Rainer-G/Gas_Meter/README.md

 # Gas Consumption
-Read Gas consumption with hall ellect sendor an process with ESP8266
+Read Gas consumption with hall effect sensor an process with ESP8266